Understanding Clients’ Needs and Priorities

 The clients, Mr and Mrs, have received £12m from a family private equity investment.
 These funds were paid in the 2017/18 tax year.
 It is anticipated that there will be further distributions of between £10m - £12.5m over the next 5 years, but this is not guaranteed.
 These funds have been paid to Mrs Client, who does not otherwise work.
 Mr Client is employed in a property business, unconnected to the private equity company, and he intends to remain working for the next eight or so years, as there are particular projects he wants to see through to completion.
 He receives a salary of £500,000 per annum and is expecting a bonus in the region of £2 - £2.5m for the next couple of years but is unsure of his bonus after that.
 The family have estimated living expenses of £250,000 net per annum, which includes mortgage repayments and school fees for their three minor children.

 Mr Client has pension funds valued at £726,000 held within a SIPP.
 He has applied for Fixed Protection (2016) and so cannot make any further pension contributions.
-Frances has no pension.
+Mrs Client has no pension.

 Their main home in Surrey is valued at £3m and they own a second property in Cornwall, which they currently let.
 They will stop renting out this property and will use it themselves once the redevelopment of their holiday home begins.
 This holiday home is currently valued at £2m.
 Both properties are owned in their joint names.